SchadenKai/notes-repo/machine-learning/ReadME.md

 ### Catastrophic Forgetting
 - A common problem in incremental learning
 - This is when the model forgets the previously / old acquired knolwedge when it learns new information.

+## Meta Learning
+- Also known as `learning to learn`
+- Making it possible to create deep neural networks with a small amount of data

+## Linear Regression
+- tries to fit a linear curve or line based on the distribution of the vector data in the graph.
+- used for forecasting tasks where you aim to predict the future values based on the distribution of past datas.
+- the requirement for it to be used as the right model is that the data must be [parametric](../data-analytics/ReadME.md).

+## Logistic Regression
+- closely similar to linear regression but more specialized for classification tasks.
+- Instead of fitting a straight line in the scattered data, logistic fits an "S" curve, ranging from 0 to 1.
+- 0 values corresponds to negative values of X while 1 values corresponds to positive values of X.
+- similar to linear regression, the data must also be [parametric](../data-analytics/ReadME.md)

+## Cost Function / Loss Function
+- measures the performance of a machine learning model for given data.
+On how well the model maps out the relationship between the input and output.
+- in machine learning, your goal is to attain and minimize the value of the cost function